 - Augmentation products.
 Examples of products include text classifiers that can automatically identify certain issues, like suicidality, or a recommendation engine that could automatically recommend the best resource for a high school student in need of a methadone clinic in Sacramento.
 These will improve Crisis Text Line’s service.
 We’ll also share products with other non-profits for free, to raise the crisis space as a whole.
 (Crisis Text Line has already proven this model twice, having incorporated products built by visiting researchers from Palantir and Pivotal Labs.)

 - Blog posts.
 One Crisis Text Line Communications Team staff member will dedicate time to working with Research Collaborators to identify story ideas.
-These posts won’t require full accuracy; they’ll be written from the perspective of imperfect results in motion.
-The goal is to create a more consistent flow of meaningful stories around crisis in the media.
+Our goal is to create a consistent flow of meaningful stories around crisis in the media.

 To be a Research Collaborator, you must meet the following key requirements:

 - Be affiliated with an academic or research institution.
 This includes obtaining the approval of an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.

 - Work from our NYC offices.
 We provide our Research Collaborators (one researcher per team) with stipends to cover room, board, and travel to NYC.
 (Note: We offer remote, VPN access on a case by case basis due to COVID-19)

 - Expect to spend 3+ months working with our data.
 Expect to spend half or more of that time on-site in NYC.
 Time spent on-site does not need to be continuous, but it will be frequent.

 - Have the technical expertise to work with massive data sets.